-In my Basics and Hatha classes, I devote more time to breaking down the postures, exploring the why?s behind the alignment cues, and giving many options for our delightfully varied body structures.
+In my Basics classes, I devote more time to breaking down the postures, exploring the why?s behind the alignment cues, and giving many options for our delightfully varied body structures.

 In my Vinyasa classes, I marry anatomical geekery seamlessly with meditative, metronomic flow.
 What makes my style stand out is its purposeful sequencing, creative transitions, cleansing pranayama, strong bandha work, and sweating your heart out.
 Come to class and experience a finely detailed flow with plenty of time and space to find comfort in the sonorous sound of the ujjayi breath.

-In 2009, I completed a 75-hour advanced intensive training for seasoned teachers with Schuyler Grant on The Art of Teaching Kula Style Yoga: Or Deconstructing Creative Alignment-based Flow with Intelligence and Precision.
+In 2009, I completed a 75-hour advanced intensive training for seasoned teachers with Schuyler Grant on The Art of Teaching Kula Style Yoga: Deconstructing Creative Alignment-based Flow with Intelligence and Precision.
 In 2012, I assisted her in this training.
 I remained on Kula Yoga Project's faculty from 2007-2017.

 After completing my 200-hour training in 2006, I went on to study with Neuromuscular Therapist Susan Hefner at Hunter College's Dance Department.
 I’ve also attended continuing education workshops with Tom Myers, Amy Matthews, Lara Kohn-Thompson, Joe Miller, Sharon Salzburg, Lauren Haythe, Maty Ezraty, Zach Dacuk, and Bobby Clennell, as well as Caitlin Casella's Cross-Fade Mentorship.